t3-oss/create-t3-app/www/src/pages/en/other-recs.md

 ### Unstyled Component Libraries

-Also known as headless libraries, they provide great unstyled, and accessible components that you can customize to your liking.
+Also known as headless libraries, they provide great unstyled and accessible components that you can customize to your liking.
 Here are a few recommendations.

 - [Radix UI](https://www.radix-ui.com/) gives you a powerful set of convenient and accessible primitives that you can style with vanilla or Tailwind CSS.